karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-and-dotnet-core.md

 ---
-title: "Getting started with OpenTelemetry and distributed tracing in .NET Core"
+title: "Getting started with OpenTelemetry and distributed tracing in .NET"
-date: 2021-04-08T10:11:51+02:00
+date: 2023-09-25T12:41:51+02:00
-Lastmod: 2022-01-06
 tags: ["opentelemetry", "tracing", "jaeger", "dotnet", "csharp"]
 description: "OpenTelemetry is a set of APIs, SDKs, tooling and integrations that are designed for the creation and management of telemetry data such as traces, metrics, and logs.
-On today's post I'm going to show you how you can start using OTEL and distributed tracing with .NET Core."
+On today's post I'm going to show you how you can start using OTEL and distributed tracing with .NET."
 draft: false
 ---

 > **Just show me the code**
-> As always if you don’t care about the post I have upload the source code on my [Github](https://github.com/karlospn/opentelemetry-tracing-demo)
+> As always, if you don’t care about the post I have upload the source code on my [Github](https://github.com/karlospn/opentelemetry-tracing-demo)

-A few months ago the first stable version of the OpenTelemetry client for dotnet was released and since then I have wanted to write a little bit about it.
+This post was written over a year and a half ago, and since then, there have been several breaking changes in the OpenTelemetry .NET SDK.
+It's time to update it to reflect the current state of OpenTelemetry.

 OpenTelemetry is a set of APIs, SDKs, tooling and integrations that are designed for the creation and management of telemetry data such as traces, metrics, and logs.
-Today I'm going to focus on tracing.
+This post will solely focus on tracing.
 From my standpoint, there are at least **four main concepts** about tracing and OpenTelemetry that you need to know.

-## **Span and activities**
+# **Span and Activities**

 A span is the building block that forms a trace, it has a unique identifier and represents a piece of the workflow in the distributed system.
 Multiple spans are pieced together to create a trace.
 Traces are often viewed as a "tree" of spans that reflects the time that each span started and completed.

-In dotnet a Span is represented by an **Activity**.
+In .NET a span is represented by an **Activity**.

 The OpenTelemetry client for dotnet is reusing the existing Activity and associated classes to represent the OpenTelemetry Span.
 This means that users can instrument their applications/libraries to emit OpenTelemetry compatible traces by using just the .NET Runtime.